gunjanjoshi-0798/Zomato-unsupervisedML/README.md

 - `MetaData`: Reviewer metadata - number of reviews and followers
 - `Time`: Date and time of review

+## Project Description

+- EDA - Performed exploratory data analysis and text preprocessing
+- Data CLeaning - I had to drop the entire feature as there were more than 50% null values
+- Feature Selection - For sentiment analysis, we have used rating and reviews features. - For clustering we got cost, cusine and timing of the restaurant as the features to build the model
+- Model development - For sentiment analysis, developed different models like: logistic regression, Random Forest classifier
 ## Approach

 1. **Sentiment Analysis**: Analyzed the sentiments of the reviews to understand customer feedback.